Financial-Times/origami-website/_components/initialising.md

 ---
 title: Initialising a component
-description: Documentation on how to initialise Origami components when you're using a manual build process.
+description: Documentation on how to initialise Origami components when you're install a component with a package manager (Bower/npm).
 cta: Learn how to initialise a component

 # Redirect from legacy URLs